georgiee/angular-workshop-skipbo/docs/challenges/05-testing.md

 + 1. Can you fix the test only by adding code to the spec?
 + 2. Can you find the actual problem in our code?
 + 3. Can you explain what went wrong ?

+Note: These are questions you wil answer by working on the following three parts ⬇️.
+Don't stop here and try to fix the bug yourself.

 Good luck!